psychobolt/whitestorm-react-electron-boilerplate/README.md

 ## Merging from base project

 This project is a fork from psychobolt's [electron-boilerplate](https://github.com/psychobolt/electron-boilerplate).
+To fetch latest changes, ```git remote add base https://github.com/psychobolt/electron-boilerplate.git```.
 On a clean working branch, ```git pull base master```, and fix any conflicts before commit.

 ## Static Type Checker